swaptacular/swpt_accounts/protocol.rst

 4. The protocol works well both with positive and negative interest rates on creditors' accounts.

+**Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 .. [#one-account-limit] A given creditor can have *at most one account* with a given debtor.
 This limitation greatly simplifies the protocol, at the cost of making rare use cases less convenient.
 (To